 Digital Service Learning

 Colleges and universities are currently engaged in a rich conversation on service learning, the role of civic engagement within higher education, and how the public good fit into all of that.
-Meanwhile, the internet and its associative digital tools have been largely an untapped resource in the pursuit of civic engagement and service learning in higher education.
+Meanwhile, the internet and its associative digital tools have been largely an untapped resource in the pursuit of civic engagement and service-learning in higher education.
 While we have seen the rise of social entrepreneurs using digital technology to help various causes for years now, this is only starting to happen in higher education.
-Over the past five years, I have been actively involved in creating and helping others run digital service-learning projects that blend the best of the ethos of service learning with the possibilities that digital technology.
-With a view towards making service learning relevant to every discipline, I can work with faculty and institutions to find ways to expand and enhance the service-learning work at your institution.
+Over the past seven years, I have been actively involved in creating and helping others run digital service-learning projects that blend the best of the ethos of service-learning with the possibilities that digital technology.
+With a view towards making service-learning relevant to every discipline, I can work with faculty and institutions to find ways to expand and enhance the service-learning work at your institution.
+To learn more about digital service-learning, please check out this resource on the DSL continuums, the DSL listserv, and this co-authored article by Danielle Leak and I on digital service-learning on EDUCAUSE Review.

 Hybrid Flexible Pedagogy in Higher Education

 With the rise of MOOCs, adaptive learning, competency-based learning and other tools or technologies, higher education needs to think about how it can offer something that AI cannot.
 Add to the significant disruption that COVID-19 has brought to colleges and universities across the country, and different but smart approaches are needed.
 That can take many forms by a hybrid-flexible pedagogy that allow students to determine based on their context whether it is advantageous to attend a given class or go online for that day is an effective way of leveraging the brick-and-mortar institute in ways that online environments cannot.
 I will work individuals, departments, divisions, or the entire college or university to craft a more flexible and dynamic deployment of education to meet your learners where they are and help them achieve success.

 Open Education Initiative